jerinsam/integration-spark-catalog-lakehouse/README.md

 **How to navigate through this Repo -**
+Following table will show the mapping of installation/configs and notebook script with the integration of Spark and other services.

 |Integrations|Install and Config|Jupyter Notebook|
 | -------- | ------- |-------- |
 | Spark and Delta Lake Integration|./install-and-config/1-spark-delta-integration|./spark-working-folder/spark_apps/1-delta-lake-config.ipynb|